Franks Robinson

 Robinson was educated at Edinburgh House School and St Columba's College in Dublin.
 In 1908, he represented the United Kingdom of Great Britain and Ireland as a member of the Irish national team, which won the silver medal.

-Robinson enlisted in the British Army in 1914.
-In September 1915, he received the Military Cross while serving with the Royal Marine Artillery in Ypres, "for conspicuous gallantry and devotion to duty as Artillery Observing Officer."
-He later enlisted in the Royal Air Force, earning the Distinguished Flying Cross in 1921.
+Previously a teacher who was master at Eton College, Robinson commissioned in the Royal Marines Artillery in 1914.
+In September 1915, he received the Military Cross while serving with the Artillery in Ypres, "for conspicuous gallantry and devotion to duty as Artillery Observing Officer."
+He later transferred into the army's Royal Flying Corps in 1916, became a pilot, and served with them in France and Belgium, then from 1917 in Mesopotamia (later Iraq) where he transferred next year to the new Royal Air Force.
+He earned the Distinguished Flying Cross in 1921.

-In 1933, he was appointed an aide-de-camp to King George VI.
-He retired in 1939.
+In 1933, he was appointed an aide-de-camp to King George V. He retired in 1939.